What is Diploma of Early Childhood Education and Care?

 Students may be eligible for funding under WorkReady*

 Cost: $400 student co-contribution fee.

 - For more information contact Child Care Services Training.

 CCST offers various methods of delivery for your convenience:

 - Externally via a self-paced mode: this delivery is completed via a resource package that includes support materials, text books and assessment resources.
-For learners who are currently working in an early childhood context, you will be able to complete the on the job competencies in your workplace.
+For learners working in an early childhood context, you will be able to complete the on the job competencies in your workplace.
 CCST will contact learners fortnightly to see how they are going and offer on-going support and motivation.
 This will be via: email, phone and face to visits.
 Resources will be accessed by our online Moodle portal.